 Because Clark University does not publish class ranks and because knowing the distribution of grades helps in evaluating the significance of each transcript, the Premedical and Predental Advisory Committee maintains the current grade distribution.
-The average GPA is now 3.42.
-The GPA in BCPM (biology, chemistry, physics, and mathematics) is 3.22.
-Thus, students with a heavy concentration of science courses should be raised almost one level in the following table.
+The average GPA for all courses across the university in the 2021-22 academic year is 3.43.
+The GPA in BCPM courses (biology, chemistry, physics, and mathematics) is 3.26.
+Thus, in terms of percent, the GPA of students with a heavy concentration of science courses should be raised almost one level in the following table.

 Students Who Have Completed Three Years of Work

 and Have Cumulative Grade Point Average

 The Committee evaluates candidates on the basis of their academic record, extracurricular activities and interests, character, and suitability for medicine based on factors such as emotional stability, maturity, motivation, judgment, integrity, and social responsibility.
 The Committee consults instructors in premedical courses, advisors, and other faculty members designated by the students as knowing them particularly well.
 Students are also urged to solicit letters of recommendation for us from coaches, employers, or supervisors having significant information to offer.
 Our committee letter cites the entire content of letters we receive (excluding non-relevant portions such as biographical introductions).
 Original letters are available upon request.
 Unless otherwise indicated, students have chosen not to see their evaluations, and both these letters and individual references on which they are based have been, and should be, kept confidential.